Chitimacha language: Orthography

 Transcription has been done by researchers in a number of orthographies, including French, Spanish, and Americanist.
-Members of the Chitimacha tribe have developed a practical orthography using the Latin alphabet which does not use diacritics or special characters.
-It retains elements of the orthography earlier used by Morris Swadesh.
+Members of the Chitimacha tribe have developed a practical orthography using the Latin alphabet that does not use diacritics or special characters and retains elements of the orthography that had been used by Swadesh.

 Grammar

-Chitimacha has a grammatical structure which is not dissimilar from modern Indo-European languages but it is still quite distinctive.
-Chitimacha distinguishes several word classes: verbs, nouns, adjectives (verbal and nominal), quantifiers, demonstratives.
-Swadesh (1946) states that the remaining word classes are hard to distinguish but may be divided "into proclitics, postclitics, and independent particles".
-Chitimacha has auxiliaries which are inflected for tense, aspect and mood, such as to be.
-Polar interrogatives may be marked with a final falling intonation and a clause final post-position.
+Chitimacha has a grammatical structure that is not dissimilar from modern Indo-European languages but is still quite distinctive.
+Chitimacha distinguishes several word classes: verbs, nouns, adjectives (verbal and nominal), quantifiers, and demonstratives.
+Swadesh (1946) states that the remaining word classes are difficult to distinguish but may be divided "into proclitics, postclitics, and independent particles."
+Chitimacha has auxiliary verbs (such as the English "to be"), which are inflected for tense, aspect, and mood.
+Polar interrogatives may be marked with a final falling intonation and a clause-final postposition.

-Chitimacha does not appear to have adopted any grammatical features from their interactions with the French, Spanish or Americans.
+Chitimacha does not appear to have adopted any grammatical features from its interactions with French, Spanish, or English.

 Pronouns

 Verbs are inflected for person and number of the subject.
 Ambiguity may be avoided by the use of the personal pronouns (shown in the table below), but sentences without personal pronouns are common.
-There is no gender in the personal pronouns and verbal indexes.
-Subject and object personal pronouns are identical.
+There is no gender for personal pronouns and verbal indexes.
+The subject and object personal pronouns are identical.